 We own and operate the railway infrastructure in England, Wales and Scotland.
 We work closely with train operators to run a safe, reliable and efficient railway for passengers and freight users.
 By doing this, we support people’s daily lives and drive economic growth.

-In this, our Annual Report and Accounts, we outline performance during 2019/2020, the first year of Control Period 6.
+In this, our Annual Report and Accounts, we outline performance during 2020/2021.

 From our Board

-Our plans for CP6 are underpinned by our six strategic themes.
+Our plans for Control Period 6 (CP6) are underpinned by our six strategic priorities.
 These are directly derived from our vision, role and purpose.
 They provide structure and clarity to our thinking, covering what we’ll do and how we’ll do it, so that we deliver the railway that Britain needs and passengers deserve.

 Safety and train service delivery represent the fundamental pillars of delivering a great service for passengers and freight users.
 As an organisation which receives significant taxpayer funding, we have a duty to be efficient in our use of public resources, and to support the sustainable growth of the economy.
 We know that our people are key to us delivering on our commitments.
 Our focus on customers and communities keeps outcomes and our impact on the wider community at the heart of our decision making.